mstilkerich/rcmcarddav/tests/unit/data/vcardCreate/README.md

   available.
 Must reset showas to individual and compose displayname from name attributes.
 - Group: A KIND=group VCard
 - InstantMessaging: Contains data for all supported instant messaging services and custom ones.
+- ZeroStrings: Contains "0" values from some data fields, which are considered empty() by PHPs empty() function.
+These properties must be properly set to 0 in the created VCard, not omitted.